 One of the most common things that can happen to a child during birth is hypoxia or asphyxiation, a lack of oxygen to the brain.
 Numerous things can cause hypoxia, such as delayed birth, getting tangled in the umbilical cord, or even some infections.
 When the brain loses oxygen, its various reactions to the low oxygen can cause permanent brain injury.

 Babies and mothers are prone to picking up many types of infections.
 It is easy to forget that birth is a medical procedure, especially if there is a cesarean section (C section).
 Strep infections (such as B streptococci infections) can lead to serious consequences.
-The following conditions can all be caused by an infection, and can be extremely serious or even lead to death for an infant (and even for adults):
+The following conditions can all be caused by an infection and can be extremely serious or even lead to death for an infant or even the death of the mother.

 - Meningitis – Inflammation of the tissue that protects the brain and spinal cord